Multicart: Pirate multicarts

-Other popular video game systems also have their own share of unique pirate multicarts.
+Other popular video game systems have their own share of unique pirate multicarts.
 Unlike the Famicom, the Nintendo Game Boy multicarts have a variety of different, innovative multicart designs.
 Standard-sized Game Boy multicarts have either a game selection menu like the NES multicarts, or require quick toggling of the Game Boy power switch to select through games.
 Most of them incorporate an external soft reset button (not available on any original cart), so you can reset the game without powering off the system.
-To overcome the storage limitations of a standard-sized pirate cart, huge pirate carts were created.
-These unusually large and thick carts, more than two times the height and depth of a standard Game Boy cartridge, were able to store many of the larger new games, such as Donkey Kong Land easily.
-One drawback of these carts is they lack any battery backup, but some newer carts come with battery backup, so saving games on these carts is impossible if the battery backup is not included.
-Most of these carts were produced in China, Taiwan and Hong Kong.
+Huge pirate carts were created to overcome the storage limitations of a standard-sized pirate cart.
+These unusually large and thick carts, more than twice the height and depth of a standard Game Boy cartridge, could easily store many of the larger new games, such as Donkey Kong Land.
+One drawback of these carts is that they lack any battery backup, but some newer carts come with battery backup, so saving games on them is impossible if the battery backup is not included.
+Most of these carts were produced in China, Taiwan, and Hong Kong.

-More recently there have been Game Boy Advance multicarts with several GBA games and several or even hundreds of NES ROMs.
-These carts are known to include some bootlegs, hacks or variations of games, advertising them as different games and giving them incorrect box arts on the main boxart.
+There have been Game Boy Advance multicarts with several GBA games and several or even hundreds of NES ROMs.
+These carts are known to include some bootlegs, hacks, or variations of games, advertising them as different games and giving them incorrect box art on the main box art.